TheThingSystem/steward/nodewiki/steward/Philosophy.md

 **NOTE THAT ENCRYPTION IS NOT YET ENABLED**

-The steward will use "security" is available with the device, but speaking candidly: given the state of today's device security, that's not saying much.
+The steward will use whatever "security" is available with the device, but speaking candidly: given the state of today's device security, that's not saying much.

 ## A System of Systems